Included FREE items

 Oral, sublingual, or inhaled CBD will almost always be more effective for sleep than topical CBD.
 Just like melatonin or sleeping pills, for example, consuming CBD allows it to enter the bloodstream.

-Three main types of CBD are available for consumption: CBD oil/tincture, vape e-liquids, and capsules.
-Consuming oils or tinctures is the most straightforward method.
+Three main types of CBD products are available for consumption: CBD oil/tincture, vape e-liquids, and capsules.
+Consuming oils or tinctures is the method of administration that strikes the best balance between ease of administration and onset of effects.
 All you need to do is place a few drops under the tongue and hold them there for about a minute.
 It’ll usually take around 20 minutes before you feel its effects.

 For e-liquids, you will need a vaporizer.
 The upside, however, is that it only takes five to ten minutes for the CBD to kick in.
 Capsules take the longest to hit as the CBD must first pass through the digestive system and liver before making its way to the bloodstream.
-Experts recommend taking a capsule about an hour before bed.
+One may expect that a capsule will take effect around an hour after it is consumed.

 Will CBD Cream Help?

-Topical CBD does provide some soothing effects, however, especially if you’re dealing with aches and sensitivity.
+Topical CBD provides scarce systemic effects, though it can potentially help you to fall asleep by dealing with local aches and sensitivity.
 In that manner, topical CBD does have its place in a healthy sleep cycle.

 Using CBD For Sleep

-For this section, we will focus on the three types of CBD that are most effective when it comes to promoting healthy sleep.
+For this section, we will focus on the three types of CBD products that could be most effective when it comes to promoting healthy sleep.

-Apart from helping you autumn asleep quicker and deeper, CBD oil can also potentially promote a healthier sleep-wake cycle.
-It should keep you awake during the day, while conditioning you to be more relaxed as night autumns.
+Apart from helping you fall asleep quicker and more deeply, CBD oil could also potentially improve a healthy sleep-wake cycle.
+Sleeping better should also keep you awake during the day, while conditioning you to be more relaxed as night falls.

-If you’re looking for a good brand to start with, Royal Queen Seeds has a line of CBD oil products to suit your needs.
+If you’re looking for a good brand to start with, Royal Queen Seeds has a line of CBD oil products that could suit your needs.
 Our full-spectrum oils come in different carriers, including olive oil, MCT oil, and hemp seed oil.
 Concentrations also vary from 2.5–40% CBD.

 CBD Capsules

-CBD oils are well and good, but taking them in capsule form also has its benefits.
+CBD oils are well and good, but taking them in capsule form could also have its benefits.
 One is that they'll work through the night, especially if you take them at the right time before going to bed.

 Royal Queen Seeds’ line of CBD softgel capsules range from 4–10% CBD, and contain the same high-quality CBD oil as our traditional range.

 The top advantage of vaping CBD is convenience.
-If you happen to be suffering from sleepless nights, a few puffs will help soothe both the mind and body.
-And, if you happen to wake up in the middle of the night, you can easily reach out for your vaporizer for a quick hit.
+If you happen to be suffering from sleepless nights, a few puffs could help to soothe both the mind and body.
+And, if you happen to wake up in the middle of the night, you could also easily reach out for your vaporizer for a quick hit.

 CBD vs Prescription Sleep Medications

 Prescription sleep medications aren’t all evil.
 If taken correctly, they can help treat insomnia and other issues.
-But, just like any other synthetic substance, the long-term effects of such drugs can do damage to the body.
+But, just like any other substance, the long-term effects of such drugs can do damage to the body, as can taking the incorrect dosage.

-CBD, on the other hand, is a straightforward supplement that lacks toxicity and harmful side effects.
-By that logic, it is a much better alternative compared to sleeping pills.
+CBD, on the other hand, is a supplement that, in general, lacks severe toxicity or side effects.
+By that logic, it is a much better alternative compared to some sleeping pills.

 But, before diving right in, be sure to consult your doctor first.
-They should be able to provide you with everything you need to know, including which type of CBD to take, proper dosing, and any possible side effects depending on your genetics and existing medications.
+They should be able to provide you with everything you need to know, including if you are able to take CBD, in which dose, and any possible expected side effects when other existing medications are taken.

 Medical DisclaimerInformation listed, referenced or linked to on this website is for general educational purposes only and does not provide professional medical or legal advice.